CarlosFerLo/CarlosFerLo/README.md

 - ⚡ Fun fact: ...
 -->
 I'm Carlos Fernandez, from Barcelona.
 I'm currently studying mathematics at Universidad de Barcelona, and I'm really enjoying it.
 I am of entrepeneurial nature, my main goal is to start my own company to make something valuable.
-Currently I am working on my new project Synthetic Cogmition (check the [repo](https://github.com/carlosFerLo/synthetic) where we are developping a state of the art library to make agent development easy.
+Currently I am collaborating with Haystack.
 If anyone wants to collaborate contact me!
 I'm also interested in quantum computing and machine learning, but I will dig deeper in those areas when I have the proper knowledge to do so.

 A pleasure,